bernicetempleman/SN-IT-Service-Management-Template/README.md

 ## Contributors
-Here list the people who have contributed to this project.
+Here list the people who have contributed to the Change Team project.
 - Bernice Templeman
 - Freddy Perez
 - Jaquina Porterfield